jtimonen/lgpr/README.md

 ```r
 install.packages("lgpr")
 ```
-* Installing from CRAN is probably the easiest option since they might have binaries for your system (so no need to build the package from source yourself)
+Installing from CRAN is probably the easiest option since they might have binaries for your system (so no need to build the package from source yourself).

 * The latest released version (which might not be in CRAN yet) can be installed via
 ```r
 install.packages('devtools') # if you don't have devtools already